 The line of credit required the Company to comply with certain financial and nonfinancial covenants that restrict the Company's ability to, among other things, (1) incur additional indebtedness; (2) incur liens; (3) pay dividends or repurchase its convertible preferred stock; (4) merge or consolidate with another entity; or (5) sell, transfer, assign, lease or otherwise dispose of all or substantially all of the Company's assets.
 Failure to comply with these covenants would have required all or a portion of the loans to become immediately payable.
 The line of credit had a first priority lien over the Company's accounts receivable.
-As of December 31, 2014 and June 30, 2015 (unaudited), the Company was in compliance with the financial covenants under the agreement.
+As of December 31, 2014 and September 30, 2015 (unaudited), the Company was in compliance with the financial covenants under the agreement.

 At December 31, 2013 and 2014, \$3.4 million and \$3.0 million, respectively, was outstanding under the line of credit.
 The remaining unused borrowing availability was \$3.7 million as of December 31, 2014, which was determined by taking 80% of eligible accounts receivable, as defined under the line of credit agreement.
-As of June 30, 2015, \$5.0 million (unaudited) was outstanding under the line of credit and \$2.0 million (unaudited) was available under the line of credit.
 The line of credit was set to mature on April 30, 2015 and was subsequently extended to July 17, 2015.
+In July 2015, the Company paid off its line of credit with Silicon Valley Bank.

 Interest cost incurred and charged to expense related to the line of credit was \$0.2 million and \$0.2 million for the years ended December 31, 2013 and 2014, respectively.
-Interest expense for the six months ended June 30, 2014 and 2015 was \$0.1 million (unaudited) and \$0.1 million (unaudited), respectively.
+Interest expense for the nine months ended September 30, 2014 and 2015 was \$0.1 million (unaudited) and \$0.1 million (unaudited), respectively.
 At December 31, 2014, the interest rate on the line of credit was 5.00%.